Tempo logotype

 Key Takeaways

-• Tempo provides a Jira-native portfolio management suite built around financial governance, capacity planning, and operational accountability.
+• Tempo has a Jira-native portfolio management suite built around financial governance, capacity planning, and operational accountability.

 • Appfire bundles Jira and Confluence apps under one commercial agreement.
 Its PPM entry is BigPicture, which includes a Financials Module for budget baselines and labor cost rollups.